SMRUCC/gcmodeller-developer/docs/source/API/T-LANS.SystemsBiology.Toolkits.RNA_Seq.TSSAR.Perl.md

  is created.
 It specifies regions where the applied regression model does not converge.
 Hence, those regions are omitted from analysis.

+>
+>
+>  CONSIDERATIONS
+>   This is only a beta-version which was not thoroughly tested.
+>
+>  VERSION
+>   Version 0.9.6 beta -- Distribution is modeled locally, by assuming a
+>   mixed model between
+>
+>   Poisson-Part -> Transcribed Region (sampling zeros)
+>
+>   Zero-Part -> Not Transcribed Region (structural zeros)
+>
+>   The Poisson-Part is seperated from the Zero-Part by
+>   Zero-Inflated-Poisson-Model Regression Analysis.
+The Parameters for
+>   Skellam is the winzorized mean over the Poisson-Part.
+>
+>  AUTHOR
+>   Fabian Amman, afabian@bioinf.uni-leipzig.de
+>
+>  LICENCE
+>   TSSAR itself comes under GNU General Public License v2.0
+>
+>   Please note that TSSAR uses the R libraries Skellam and VGAM.
+Both
+>   libraries are not our property and might have altering licencing.
+Please
+>   cite independantly.
+>
+>

 ### Methods

 #### Invoke